arun-ks/ScreenSaverSaver/README.md

 ## How does it work ?
 The script will move the mouse few pixels after regular (configurable) intervals to keep the screensaver at bay.

-If the screen saver has been kept away for a configurable consecutive iterations, the script will exit.
+If the screen saver has been kept awake for a configurable consecutive iterations, the script will exit.

 ## Pre-requisite & Installation guide
 You will need [Autohotkey](https://www.autohotkey.com/) installed to execute the .ahk script.